-Overall, the length of time that it will take to recover will be highly dependent upon your unique stroke side effects and how much work you put into recovery.
+Overall, paralysis recovery time is dependent upon your unique stroke side effects and how much work you put into recovery.

 Be sure to complete plenty of repetitions of your passive exercises, and take the time to mentally rehearse those movements too.

-Do all these things, and you’ll be on the fast track to stroke paralysis recovery.
+Do all these things, and you’ll be on the fast track to recover from paralysis after stroke.